solegalli/trainindatablog/_posts/2022-09-11-feature-selection-machine-learning-with-python.md

 #### Univariate feature selection

-The feature engine includes univariate feature selection methods based on the target variable mean value per category or bin and a single feature classifier or regressor performance metric.
+Feature-engine includes univariate feature selection methods based on the target variable mean value per category or bin and a single feature classifier or regressor performance metric.

 In single feature model performance, a machine learning model is trained for each feature, with only that feature as input,